Begin Your Police Career

 View the Benefits Summary (PDF).

 Fifteen days per year, earned at 10 hours per month.
 Officers also receive Bonus Vacation of one-half day (four hours) extra vacation for each year worked past the fifth year of service, upon the completion of the fifth year of employment.
-There is no limit on how much can be accumulated, but an employee would only be paid for up to 320 hours of vacation time upon termination.
+There is no limit on how much can be accumulated, but an employee would only be paid for up to 320 hours of vacation time upon separation.

 Fifteen days per year, earned at 10 hours per month.
-There is no limit on how much can be accumulated, but an employee would only be paid for up to 90 days of sick leave upon termination.
+There is no limit on how much can be accumulated, but an employee would only be paid for up to 90 days of sick leave upon separation.

 Any officer who is required to work beyond their scheduled shift will be paid overtime at the rate of 1.5 hours for each hour worked.